-F says that the liquidation of Azure companies means that there is a breach of contract.
-I don't believe that is the case.
+Be that as it may, I don't believe there was any breach.
 Club properties were held in a trust.
 On 8 July 2020 the trustee wrote to all the club members.
 Its letter said:

 "We have good news for all members.
 Following discussions with the liquidators of both Azure Resorts Limited and Azure XP Limited and with the directors of Golden Sands Resorts Limited (the owner of the resort) it has been decided that in the best interest of all clubs' members, First National Trustee Company (UK) Limited (FNTC) be requested to establish a new company to act as manager of the clubs on behalf of all clubs' members.